Kate Middleton Hires Stylist To ‘Keep Pace’ With Meghan Markle

 Another look that received positive reviews was when Kate took a leaf from Meghan’s style book and paired a purple Gucci blouse with Jigsaw wide-legged trousers on a visit to the Henry Fawcett Children’s Center.

-Though Meghan Markle reportedly does not have a stylist of her own, her best friend Jessica Mulroney is one, with clients such as Sophie Trudeau, the wife of Canada’s Prime Minister.
+Though Meghan Markle reportedly does not have a stylist of her own, her best friend Jessica Mulroney is one, with clients such as Sophie Trudeau, the wife of Canada’s prime minister.